aitoralmeida/c4a_data_repository/README.md

 This repository contains two projects.

-1. LinkedDataInterface: An interface to infer new statements using a RuleEngine Reasoner and serve it with SPARQL, Linked Data client or HTML endpoints.
+1. LinkedDataInterface: An interface to infer new statements using a RuleEngine Reasoner and to serve it with SPARQL, Linked Data client or HTML endpoints.
 2. RestApiInterface: A REST API interface to manage some user personal information in a POSTGRESQL relational database.

 For more information, please read each project README.

-There are other folders wich contains other data needed for installation purposes.
+There are other folders containing more information for installation purposes.

 Requirements
 -------------